Walgreens The Thread

 People with certain genetic makeups are more likely to develop type 2 diabetes, including those who have:

-• A particular version of a certain gene, which releases less insulin after consuming glucose
+• A particular version of a certain gene that releases less insulin after consuming glucose

 Genetic makeup is hereditary, which means that it is passed on from parents to their children.
-This is why a person with a first-degree relative (biological father, mother, sister or brother) who has type 2 diabetes is five to 10 times more likely to develop type 2 diabetes.
+This may help explain why a person with a first-degree relative (biological father, mother, sister or brother) who has type 2 diabetes is five to 10 times more likely to develop type 2 diabetes.

 Also, if you are of a certain racial or ethnic group, you may be more likely to develop type 2 diabetes.
 Some genes that are more common in these groups are known to be linked with the disease.
 Diabetes is more common in people who are African American, Hispanic/Latino, American Indian, Asian American and Pacific Islander.